NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### The Othello Distribution

+**Date:** May 4, 2018

+**Speaker:** Matthew Daunt (NAU)

+**Abstract:** Inspired by the board game, Othello is a game in which a 4 by 8 board of disks are each chosen randomly to be either white or black (0 or 1).
+The color of each disk is an independent Bernoulli random variable with probability of white being .5.
+The score in the game is determined by the number of lines connected from the top to the bottom of the board.
+These lines can either be vertical, diagonal, or skew diagonal.
+I generalized this game to a board of size r by c, allowing multiple colors, and unequal probability of the colors.
+My research focuses on understanding patterns in the general structure of the probability distribution, including the mean and variance of the score for each version of the game.

+The faculty guest is Todd Wolford.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-05-04.pdf)]

 ### Constructing a Multiplayer Rating System, Parts I and II

 **Date:** April 20, 2018